-Another study conducted by the Association of Bay Area Governments33 (ABAG) found that access to High-Opportunity Areas (HOAs) in the Bay Area is mostly a function of housing cost, which may be unaffordable for all residents by national standards, but is especially unaffordable to lower-income households.
+A study conducted by the Association of Bay Area Governments107 (ABAG) found that access to High-Opportunity Areas (HOAs) in the Bay Area is mostly a function of housing cost, which is a bigger barrier for lower-income households.
 According to the study, Whites and Asians are more likely to live in census tracts with higher access to opportunity than the population overall, whereas Hispanic and Black residents are more likely to live in census tracts with lower access to opportunity.
+Further, poor Hispanic and Black residents are worse off compared to poor Whites and Asians as they are more likely to live in areas of low or very low access to opportunity.